 The business was ready to push forward with its data management initiatives and enhanced focus on clinical analytics and mobile application development.
 The Health Insurer’s IT department, however, was not.

 To manage and disperse clinical data sources, the Health Insurer needed its IT systems to communicate with one another.
-Organic growth from mergers, divestitures and investment opportunities stood in the way.
+But organic growth from mergers, divestitures and investment opportunities stood in the way.
 Loosely integrated systems needed to be refreshed, and manual processes were required to scale systems to meet business requests.
-Automation was impossible within the company’s current architecture.
+Automation was impossible within the company's current architecture.

 Staff was equally disconnected.
 With no technology adoption standards in place, and IT working teams entrenched in silos, the adoption of new technologies took too long for the company to fulfill its business vision of collecting, analyzing and dispersing clinical data.

-To solve these gaps and accelerate the Health Insurer’s digital transformation, we applied our complete approach to enterprise architecture.
+To solve these gaps and accelerate the Health Insurer's digital transformation, we applied our complete approach to Enterprise Architecture.

-We first conducted a 90-day assessment of the Health Insurer’s IT environment.
+First, we conducted a 90-day assessment of the Health Insurer's IT environment.
 This involved interviews with stakeholders within network, compute, storage, security, operations, automation, application development and monitoring.
-We also reviewed each of these group’s near- and long-term technology roadmaps.
+We also reviewed each of these group's near- and long-term technology roadmaps.

-Based on the information we collected, we created an overall IT strategy for the Health Insurer that took into account each group’s priorities.
-This included high-level plans for the people, processes and technology changes that would need to occur for the strategy’s successful execution.
+Based on the information collected, we created an overall IT strategy for the Health Insurer that took into account each group's priorities.
+This included high-level plans for the people, processes and technology changes that would need to occur for the strategy's successful execution.

 With IT stakeholders aligned, it was time to build a technical architecture capable of supporting the intense demands that would come from managing and dispersing clinical data.